JosephM101/hass-os-installer-iso/README.md

 ### Step 1: Install Vagrant
 First off, you'll need to have Vagrant installed.
 You can [install Vagrant from here](https://developer.hashicorp.com/vagrant/install).

-To check if you have Vagrant installed, and that it's working, open a terminal or PowerShell window, and run the following command:
+To check if your Vagrant installation is working, open a terminal or PowerShell window and run the following command:

     vagrant --version

 If you see a line like `Vagrant 2.4.2` in your output, congratulations!
 You can continue on to Step 2!
-If you see anything else, such as "command not found", Vagrant probably isn't installed.
+If you see anything else, such as "command not found", Vagrant probably isn't installed or didn't install correctly.

 Awesome!
 Now you just need to install a compatible hypervisor!